 When YQL runs a SELECT statement, it accesses a back-end datasource, typically by calling a Web service.
 Remote filters and limits are implemented by the back-end Web service.
 Local processing (including local filters and limits) is performed by the YQL Web Service on the data it fetches from the back-end Web service.
 As shown by the following example, whether an operation is remote or local affects the data returned to the application that calls the SELECT statement.

-The following SELECT statement gets data about pizza restaurants from the
+The following SELECT statement gets place information matching the string "San Francisco" from the

 The steps that follow show the order in which YQL processes the remote and local parts of the SELECT statement: